-The profitability of de Volksbank's core retail activities is constrained by the challenging low interest rate environment and the bank's modest commercial franchise, compared with Dutch peers (net interest income amounts to around 90% of its total income).
-The bank reported a €149 million net profit for the first half of 2018 (H1 2018), a 20% decrease from H1 2017 (€187 million).
-In addition, net interest income was down 4% to €455 million, partly due to lower interest income from mortgages.
-Operating expenses were relatively stable at €301 million (+1%).
+The profitability of de Volksbank's core retail activities is constrained by the challenging low interest rate environment and the bank's modest commercial franchise, compared with Dutch peers (net interest income amounts to around 95% of its total income).
+In 2017, the bank reported a net profit of €268 million, down 19% compared to the previous year, driven by a decrease in net banking income (-6.8%) and lower release of loan loss provisions.